 linkPerformance, Reliability, and Accuracy

 PDF.js is proven to be excellent for viewing small and simple PDFs such as many sales reports, invoices, and contracts.
-However, its performance is often less than optimal with more massive and complicated PDFs, such as many construction and engineering drawings, vector maps, large textbooks, and other designs.
+However, its performance is often less than optimal with more massive and complicated PDFs, such as many construction and engineering drawings, maps, large textbooks, and other designs.

 ~Senior UX Consultant, Fortune 50 Software Company